Commission Reference Photo, Size + Background Option Guide

 I will always ask for final changes on any portrait before I send it to you to make sure it’s perfect.
 Nevertheless, for the best possible outcome, it’s always best to send multiple photos.
 That way we can talk about which photo will make the best portrait artwork and go through them together when you request a commission via email.

-I offer a range of sizes ranging from 18x24cm all the way up to 50x60cm (and even larger on request).
-Each portrait size is completed with the up most attention to detail, however the larger sizes 30x40cm+ allow me to capture the most detail possible.
+Each available portrait size is completed with the up most attention to detail, however the larger sizes 30x40cm+ allow me to capture the most detail possible.
 Most of my clients in the past have chosen their ideal portrait size based on: